-Phase Line Attila

 The Amphibious Campaign for Cyprus, 1974

-Edward J. Erickson and Mesut Uyar
+By Edward J. Erickson, PhD; and Mesut Uyar, PhD

 casebound | 6 x 9 | 260 pp.

-Phase Line Attila describes the successful Turkish amphibious invasion of Cyprus, which culminated in the partitioning of the island of Cyprus into Turkish- and Greek-Cypriot zones.
-The invasion is an under-studied amphibious operation that occurred in the post-World War II era.
+About the Book Phase Line Attila describes the successful Turkish amphibious invasion of Cyprus, which culminated in the partitioning of the island of Cyprus into Turkish and Greek-Cypriot zones.
+The invasion is an understudied amphibious operation that occurred in the post-World War II era.
 The invasion was prompted by the increasing levels of violence between Turkish and Greek Cypriots, which led to the involvement of both Greece and Turkey in the island's affairs.
 This book is a nuanced examination of the successful Turkish amphibious operation to carve out a Turkish-Cypriot zone in north Cyprus in Operation Yıldız Atma-4.

-Praise for Phase Line Attila "While a valuable read for those interested in the Cyprus crisis, this is perhaps even more important for students of amphibious and airborne operations." ~ A. A. Nofi "[Phase Line Attila is] an important contribution to modern military history from multiple fronts documenting a not well-known military operation and capturing the planning through execution of one of the very few post WWII Joint amphibious operations against a contested battlespace." ~ GoodReads
+"[Phase Line Attila is] an important contribution to modern military history from multiple fronts documenting a not well-known military operation and capturing the planning through execution of one of the very few post WWII Joint amphibious operations against a contested battlespace." ~ Good Reads